microsoft/hlsl-specs/proposals/infra/INF-0003-packoffset.md

 However, the variable scope of these constants is similar to a regular global variable.
-For instance, in the MyBuffer example, the constants are accessed as Element1 instead of MyBuffer::Element1. his implementation treats these constants as global variables.
+For instance, in the MyBuffer example, the constants are accessed as Element1 instead of MyBuffer::Element1.
+These constants are treated as global variables in clang AST.
 At the end of Clang’s code generation, cbuffer will be translated into a global variable layout the cbuffer as a struct and replace the use of all the constants with fields for the global variable.